 The last option I would recommend is a tour to Chefchauoen, which will take the headache out of doing it yourself.
 There are many that run.
 Here are a few of them.

-What is there to do in Chefchaouen?
+What is there to do in the Moroccan blue city?

 Besides chasing all the stray cats through the blue town in Morocco, there is plenty to do in this little town.
 We personally spent five days in Chefchaouen as it was the most peaceful town we found in all of Morocco, and really enjoyed it.
 It was relaxing to just spend our days getting lost in the blue maze next to the mountains and not feel rushed.
 If you decide to make the trek to Chefchaouen I would recommend at least two days to get around the town and do some hiking.
 Each street always brought us something new and undiscovered.

-Hike: When you get tired of wandering around the city then just look up!
+Hike: When you get tired of wandering around the Moroccan blue city then just look up!
 Chefchauoen is situated high in the Rif Mountains and is an excellent base for hiking.
 We chose to climb on past the Spanish mosque on the outskirts of town, and up into the mountain villages.

 See God’s Bridge: The Bridge of God is a lovely natural arc, 25m above the river Oued Farda.
 To get to the bridge it is advisable to take a taxi a half-hour out of the city to start the hike to God’s Bridge.